 By day five we’ve eaten every kind of lobster, driven past miles of beaches, and made our way to our favorite t-shirt shops.
 We’re starting to get sick of fried clams.
 We’ve had almost every meal together and are getting along pretty well, considering.
-Every night we watch the democratic convention on the one ancient television in the living room.
+Every night we watch shows together on the one ancient television in the living room.

 My sons are drinking all my specially brewed herbal iced tea.
-I need to write on my laptop in peace, but CNN is always blaring in the living room (now our common area).
+I need to write on my laptop in peace, but cable news is always blaring in the living room, now our common area.
 I’m starting to miss my terrier Libby and am driving everyone crazy with dog stories (how can they not miss her adorable yips?)

 My husband Randy — ever the musician — plays music constantly.
 (Does it have to be outside all the time?
 Can’t we enjoy the sound of birds?)
 Sometimes (to me) he plays at decibel levels that would close down Woodstock.

 I keep my mouth shut…for the most part.
 Especially since I know he’s getting sick of my compulsive cleaning.
 I can’t stop emptying garbage cans, wiping counters, straightening like I do back home.
 Except now it seems magnified and manic in these closer quarters.

 I look around and see our younger selves everywhere.
 In the backyard is the maple tree where the kids first held Fourth of July sparklers, eyes wide with wonder.

 Just off the water sits the dock where they jumped off as little boys, gathering all their courage to take that leap.
 There were sand crabs in pails, water wings, blue popsicles and inflatable green crocodiles.
 There was the local arcade and batting cages they’d beg us to take them.
 Rainy days meant summer blockbusters at the local theater.